zephyrproject-rtos/zephyr/doc/develop/west/without-west.rst

 of these repositories, you must set :makevar:`ZEPHYR_MODULES` yourself as shown above.

+The implementation CMake uses to set :makevar:`ZEPHYR_MODULES` can be found in the Zephyr source code in  :file:`cmake/modules/zephyr_module.cmake`.
+It is primarily a regex which parses the result of ``west list``

 See :ref:`modules` for more details.

 Similarly, if your application requires binary blobs and you are not using